chromilo/udacity-suse-scholarship/README.md

 1. Yesterday I tried a few docker images that will run on Raspberry Pi 3.
 No luck.
 The pods on k3s keep erroring out and recycling.
 I create a MS Teams Together view of the #st_canada members who have profile headshots available.
 I also updated our final #st_canada meeting minutes document here.
 ![image](https://user-images.githubusercontent.com/75153964/127928646-81d631ae-8a0d-4ba6-b6b5-bf9c1ad5f631.png)

 2. Today I tried [balenalib/raspberry-pi-alpine-golang:latest image](https://hub.docker.com/r/balenalib/raspberry-pi-alpine-golang) and that worked.
 The pods are running yay!
+I must have tried over 5 different images before landing on this one.
+This isn't easy.
 Posted my updates to my GitHub repo.
 3. I can't seem to access the go-helloworld app via http://192.168.0.1:6112 from my host computer.
 Trying to run it locally on the RPi via http://127.0.0.1:6112 is exteremly slow and I fear it might be resource constrained.

 ---